Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.16 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.16 team ERA ranks 28th across all MLB pitching staffs.

-- The right-hander last appeared on Tuesday against the Chicago White Sox, when he threw five innings, allowing six earned runs while giving up nine hits.
+- The righty last appeared on Tuesday against the Chicago White Sox, when he tossed five innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.